Bhagyashri2000/Quizzera/README.md

 **Step 7:** Run command:   ``` npx ng serve ```

-Now you can ready to go
+Now you are ready to go

 **Step 8:** Open your browser and type: http://localhost:4200